We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Graffiti

-No graffiti was reported to us this quarter.
+There were 3 cases of graffiti reported to us this quarter.

 We published our programme of neighbourhood inspections for the year ahead on our website here and shared these with customers through various channels, encouraging residents to join us.